Coincidence detection probability of $(\gamma, 2e)$ photoemission measurement: A simplified case with instantaneous Coulomb interaction

-Let us consider a simplified case, where the electron-electron interaction $V_2$ in the electron-electron scattering process of the $(\gamma, 2e)$ photoemission is the instantaneous Coulomb interaction without time-retarded frequency dependence.
-This is an assumption for the case where the electron-electron scattering process has much smaller time scale than that of the renormalization physical processes, such as the charge density plasmon fluctuations.
-In this case, the electron-electron scattering process occurs within a much short time so as the left charged particles, the charged ions and the other electrons, have not enough time to response this scattering process.
-Thus, the relevant electron-electron interaction $V_2$ can be instantaneous without time-retarded dynamics.
-This is reasonable for type-I photoemission, where one of the two interacting electrons of the interaction $V_2$ is the excited electron in a high-energy intermediate state.
-For type-II photoemission, this is also reasonable if the created hole by the one photon absorption has a much lower energy than the energy scales of the renormalization physical processes.
+Let us consider a simplified case, where the electron-electron interaction $V_2$ is the instantaneous Coulomb interaction without time-retarded dynamics.
+This is a reasonable assumption for the case where the electron-electron scattering process has a much smaller time scale than that of the renormalization physical processes, such as the phonon, the charge or spin density fluctuation induced ones.
+In this case, the electron-electron scattering process occurs within a much short time so as the other charged particles, the charged ions and the other electrons, have not enough time to response this scattering process.
+Thus, the relevant electron-electron interaction $V_2$ can be approximated by an instantaneous interaction without time-retarded dynamics.
+This is reasonable for type-I photoemission where one of the two interacting electrons of the interaction $V_2$ is the excited electron in a high-energy intermediate state.
+For type-II photoemission, this is also reasonable if the created hole by the photon absorption has a much larger energy than the energy scales of the renormalization physical processes.
 For the other cases, the time-retarded renormalization effects should be included in the electron-electron interaction $V_2$.